PinnacleAI/From-Scratch/README.md

 <h3>Here is how it works?</h3>
 <ol>
     <li>
-        Upload your own implementation of an exisiting module that you think you are capable of implementing.
+        Upload your implementation of an existing module that you think you are capable of implementing.
-        Note: it can be anything e.g it can something as simple as np.mean or as complex as a sklearn.LogisticRegression or Neural Network if you are daring.
+        Note: it can be anything e.g it can be something as simple as np.mean or as complex as a sklearn.LogisticRegression or Neural Network if you are daring.
 This is to ensure everyone on any skill level can participate
     </li>
     <li>
-        Provide a short description of the function you are implementing and state the original source
+        Provide a short description of the function you are implementing and state the source
    </li>
     <li>
         State the limitation of your implementation against the original implementation i.e what functionality that is in the